VrchStudio/comfyui-web-viewer/docs/key_control_nodes.md

 - Prevent browser-specific shortcuts from interfering with the node's functionality.
 - Modified `min_value`, `max_value`, and `step_size` values persist across page reloads.
 - The `current_value` will always stay within the defined `min_value` and `max_value` boundaries, regardless of user interactions.
+- When `new_generation_after_pressing` is enabled, the queue will automatically trigger after value changes.

 ---